2ni/chips_I2C_Slave_tutorial/README.md

 | Slave_A2B1 | Simple I2C Slave using the USI hardware in an ATtiny85 and an LED.
 | Slave_A1B2 | Simple I2C Slave using the TWI hardware to read from an ATmega88A.
 | Slave_A1B2 | Simple I2C Slave using the USI hardware to read from an ATtiny85.
+| Slave_A1B3 | Simple I2C Slave using the TWI hardware to write and read from an ATmega88A.
+| Slave_A1C3 | I2C Slave using the TWI hardware to write to multiple devices in an ATmega88A.